MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

     Since we are not including T1 in the cluster operator we will initially miss many terms in the density coming from them.
-This is fine if the density is contracted with integrals that are T1 transformed, or one can include the T1 terms into the density by a similarity transform numerically which makes the expressions a bit nicer.
+This is fine if the density is contracted with integrals that are T1 transformed, or one can include the T1 terms into the density by a numerical similarity transformation, which makes the expressions a bit nicer.

 ### ``\mu``-Ref contributions